RealSteel99-codes/realsteel99-codes/README.md

-Bible verse of today: "But now, after that you have known God, or rather are known of God, how turn you again to the weak and beggarly elements, to which you desire again to be in bondage?" — *Galatians 4:9*
+Bible verse of today: "And if Satan rise up against himself, and be divided, he cannot stand, but has an end." — *Mark 3:26*